jimmindungu3/Week-1-toy-problems/README.md

 1. Open terminal and clone the repository at [git@github.com:jimmindungu3/Week-1-toy-problems.git]

-2. Navigate to the project repository and cd into the programs folder cd Week-1-toy-problems
+2. Navigate to the project repository and cd into the programs folder: cd Week-1-toy-problems

 3. Enter "code ." in the terminal to open the folder in VS Code.
 The command may be different depending on the code editor you use.